Dtsikz/Anagram/README.md

 # Anagram
-Accept two words from a user and checks if its anagram or not
+Accept two words from a user and checks if they are anagram or not.